 Move your mouse pointer to hover over the screen with the same number you saw on your screen when pressing ‘Identify’.
 Press the left mouse button.

 Please Note: You may have to scroll down in the Display Settings window in order to see ‘Resolution’.

 Move your mouse pointer to hover over the down arrow to the right of the box under ‘Resolution’.
 Press the left mouse button.

 Select the resolution with want by hover the mouse pointer over it and pressing the left mouse button.

 Info Nibble: If you want to try and normalize your display, selecting the resolution with (Recommended) beside it, is your best bet.

-After selecting the resolution you want, you may have to confirm the settings by moving your mouse pointer to hover over ‘Keep changes’ and pressing your left mouse button.
+After selecting the setting you want, you may have to confirm the settings by moving your mouse pointer to hover over ‘Keep changes’ and pressing your left mouse button.

-If you don’t select anything within the timer countdown time, it will simply revert to the previous resolution.
+If you don’t select anything within the timer countdown time, it will simply revert to the state.

 This is done in order to avoid selecting a resolution that your computer cannot display, and losing your display completely.